-Whether you're going with a Spatchcocked Roast Turkey (my favorite), a Classic Easy Roast Turkey, a Deep-Fried Turkey, or a Smoked Turkey, or even if you're getting fancy with a Sous Vide Turkey or Deep-Fried Turkey Porchetta, our turkey guide has you covered with turkey recipes and techniques galore!
+Whether you're going with a Spatchcocked Roast Turkey (my favorite), a Classic Easy Roast Turkey, a Deep-Fried Turkey, or a Smoked Turkey, or even if you're getting fancy with a Sous Vide Turkey or Deep-Fried Turkey Porchetta, you really can't go wrong.

 Turkey?
 No Thanks, I'm Vegetarian/Vegan